Close

 Is business administration right for me?

-During the general MBA program, you will receive a broad education in business management and leadership, and learn foundational skills across all specialities including communication, problem-solving, as well as creative and critical thinking.
-Industry and academic professionals will provide valuable insights into what it takes to essentially run a business effectively.
-This includes how to increase productivity and sales, solve problems, nurture clients and stakeholders, along with applying theoretical and practical approaches to build strategies and minimise risks.
-General MBA skills can be applied to a range of different fields, making you a flexible professional.
+You will receive an education in business management and leadership, and learn transferable skills including communication, problem-solving, and creative and critical thinking.
+Industry and academic professionals will provide valuable insights into what it takes to run a business effectively.
+This includes how to increase productivity and sales, problem-solve, nurture clients and stakeholders, risk management, and how to apply theoretical and practical approaches in strategy development.
+MBA skills can be applied to a range of different fields, making you a flexible professional.

-Undertaking a specialisation assists you with honing precise, industry-specific skills, while still offering the foundational skills acquired throughout the MBA.
+Studying a specialisation will help you hone precise, industry-specific skills, while still building foundational skills.

-At KBS you also have the option of undertaking a dual specialisation which will allow you to gain knowledge and skills in two industry-specific areas of the MBA.
-This is achieved through your selection of elective subjects as part of your MBA degree.
+At KBS you have the option of undertaking a dual specialisation which will allow you to gain knowledge and skills in two industry-specific areas of the MBA.

 An MBA can be especially valuable for professionals who want to:

-• Grow professional skills to attain promotion and/or access higher salary potential
+• Grow professional skills to attain a promotion and/or access higher salary potential

-• Build management and leadership skills, leading to enhanced career opportunities and job satisfaction
+• Build management and leadership skills that can lead to better career opportunities and job satisfaction

-• Leverage the learning and skills offered through an MBA to start in a new industry or role
+• To start in a new industry or role

 • Gain entrepreneurial skills to start or grow their own company